Evangelion: 1.0 You Are (Not) Alone: English-language critical response

 Other reviewers greeted the film negatively.
 For Slant Magazine, the plot is a simple summary of the first episodes of the classic series, as complicated as the original, and a "very attractive but fundamentally pointless" film.
 Angelo Delo Trinos of Comic Book Resources described it as "a rushed and truncated summary of Evangelion for newcomers".
 Carlo Santos of Anime News Network reviewed the film giving a C to the plot and closing the review by asking, "Isn't this the same thing as the TV series but with more rainbows?".
 ComicsAlliance complained of inconsistency and poor pacing, aggravated by the presence of scenes without emotional impact.
 Escapist Magazine was also critical of this aspect, believing that "every subtle development is conveniently thrown onto the viewer's lap with little pacing".
 For Madeline Ashby of Mechademia, the plot of Evangelion: 1.0, despite the cuts to the source material, could still be cryptic and off-putting to viewers looking for answers.
 Mike Hale's review for The New York Times was particularly critical; for Hale, the material is overly condensed, losing everything he said distinguished the first part of the original series.
 He cited the removal of thoughtful pacing, humor, and the changes to the characterization of the protagonists.
 Hale then concluded the review by writing, "Evangelion becomes just another giant-robot story.
 The original series is available and represents a much better investment".
 Other critics instead appreciated the characterization of the protagonists.
-For IGN the Shinji of the film is a slightly better character than his counterpart in terms of emotion, while for Kotaku Evangelion: 1.0 is visually better, has a better pacing, and explores the physical and emotional struggles of the protagonist better than Neon Genesis Evangelion.
+For IGN, Evangelion: 1.0's Shinji is a slightly better character than his counterpart in terms of emotion, while for Kotaku Evangelion: 1.0 is visually better, has better pacing, and explores the physical and emotional struggles of the protagonist better than Neon Genesis Evangelion.